AyubFoks/Ayubfoks/README.md

 <!--Start Intro-->
 <p align="left">I am a passionate software engineer and organic team lead focused on solving real problems.
 I translate complex ideas into elegant, functional code to build products that are both globally scalable and locally relevant.</p>

-- ✨ Student of life :)
+<p align="left">Beyond my desk, I am committed to being a present husband and engaged dad.
+Guided by my faith, I champion sustainable solutions, environmental stewardship, and social justice—working to build more dignified communities in all aspects of life.</p>

-- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
+- 🧑‍🎓 Student of life :)
-- 💁‍♂️ Trusted member and Moderator at [Once UI](https://once-ui.com)
+- ✨ I’m currently learning many things, I believe that every day is a learning opportunity.
-- ❤ Contributing to Open Source.
+- 🚧 Contributing to Open Source.
 <!--End Intro-->

 <!--Profile Count Badge-->